-ID Number Name of Description ID Number Name of Feature Codes/ Calling Cards shall support the following functionalities: 1.
-Caller identification and class-of-service (COS) for users to include call screening (see User's Call Screening feature) and service performance levels (see Performance Metrics for routine and critical users).
+ID Name of Description Number a hall as an ant the falles view for a time alther ID Number Name of Feature Codes/ Calling Cards shall support the following functionalities: Caller identification and class-of-service (COS) for users to include call screening (see User's Call Screening feature) and service performance levels (see Performance Metrics for routine and critical users).
 At a minimum, 128 classes of service shall be available to each user, station, or trunk.
-2. Same authorization code for originating on-net, off-net, and audio conference calls.
-3. Use authorization code if originating station identification cannot be made by other means for billing and COS purposes.
-4. Use authorization code when override capabilities are desired.
-5. The COS derived from an authorization code shall take precedence over that derived from any other means.
-6. When an authorization code is used for the service, it shall be verified without involving an operator before a call is connected.
-7. The Government will specify the following: a.
-Actual requirements for calling party identification (e.g., ANI suppression). b.
-COS assignment. c.
-Types of calling cards: 1.
-Post-paid calling cards.
-1. Charges accumulate as the card is used and billing is based upon monthly charges.
-2. Limit on the amount of dollars billable either in total or in a billing period.
-2. Pre-paid calling cards.
-1. Fixed dollar amount in various increments, e.g., \$10.00, \$50.00, and \$100.00, etc. 2.
-Rechargeable dollar amount where amount can be renewed or increased when the initial amount balance is low or depleted d.
-Expiration date for pre-paid calling cards. e.
-Use for audio conferencing service (ACS) only. f.
-Agency specific logo or no printing of FTS logo on the card. g.
-Suppression of call detail records (CDRs). h.
-Immediate cancellation of the card if reported stolen or lost by a user without incurring further charges on the card. and shall support/provide the following capabilities: 1.
-Credit card-sized authorization code card(s), also called Calling Cards, unless otherwise directed by the Government.
-2. Durable plastic composition and imprinted with authorization code, user's name, and organization.
-Magnetic strip (swipe) coding [optional] 3.
-User instructions shall be issued, as directed by the Government, at no additional cost.
-4. Safeguards as follows: a.
+Same authorization code if originating on-net, off-net, and audio conference calls.
+Use authorization code if originating station identification cannot be made by other means for billing and COS purposes.
+Use authorization code when override capabilities are desired.
+The COS derived from an authorization code shall take precedence over that derived from any other means.
+When an authorization code is used for the service, it shall be verified without involving an operator before a call is connected.
+The Government will specify the following: Actual requirements for calling party identification (e.g., ANI suppression).
+COS assignment.
+Types of calling cards: Post-paid calling cards.
+Charges accumulate as the card is used and billing is based upon monthly charges.
+Limit on the amount of dollars billable either in total or in a billing period.
+Pre-paid calling cards.
+Fre-paid calling cards.
+Fre-paid calling cards.
+Fre-paid calling cards.
+Fre-paid calling cards.
+Expiration date for pre-paid calling cards.
+Expiration date for pre-paid calling cards.
+Use for audio conferencing service (ACS) only.
+Agency specific logo or no printing of FTS logo on the card.
+Suppression of call detail records (CDRs).
+Immediate cancellation of the card if reported stolen or lost by a user without incurring further charges on the card.
+Credit card-sized authorization code shall be determined by the contractor and shall support/provide t Durable plastic composition and imprinted with authorization code, user's name, and organization.
+Magnetic strip (swipe) coding [optional] User instructions shall be issued, as directed by the Government, at no additional cost.
+Safeguards as follows: a.
 Potential fraud and theft regarding issuance, distribution, and activation of authorization codes. b.
 Delivery of Personal Identification Numbers (PINs)